Linyxus/cdot-calculus/README.md

 > branch.
 > The
 > [type-case](https://github.com/Linyxus/extended-pdot-calculus/tree/type-case)
-> is extended with tags and type cases.
-(WIP :construction:)
+> branch is a further-extended version of the calculus with tags and type cases.
+> (WIP :construction:)

 The calculus is extended with the following record subtyping inversion rules, which will facilitate the formalization of GADT reasoning in pDOT.